Romanian animation: Origins (1920–1948)

 The first cartoon preserved in the national archive is called Haplea and was created by Marin Iorda in 1927, based on a similar character in his cartoons.
 The difficulties that arose during and after its production led Iorda to abandon any plans for a sequel.
 In 1936, he only made some animated diagrams for Professor Dimitrie Gusti's film, which was presented at the Romanian pavilion of the International Exhibition in Paris the following year.

+Styles

+Throughout the history of Romanian animation, different animation techniques have been used.